yene/Monikers/README.md

 * manifest file
 * favicon, apple touch icons
 * maybe use font awesome icons http://stackoverflow.com/questions/22885702/html-for-the-pause-symbol-in-a-video-control
+* swipe down = score card
+* when card is scored do a swipe down animation

 # Notes
 Safari view is smaller than the screen, min 740px